canonical/observability/decision-records/2025-04-05--otelcollector-plugins.md

     # Do something with "/etc/otelcol/otelcol-bin"
 ```

+#### Disadvantages

+- Not compatible with generating a reliable SBOM for the charms.

 ### (2) OCI image and snap resources
 The focus of this solution is to use charming best practices with suggestions for improvements to the current process.
 This entails using an OCI image for the k8s charm and snaps for the vm charm.
 Since the binary is created at compile time, we would suggest the user to build a local snap and image to replace our defaulted ones.